ariestaazalia/Virtual-Tour-using-Pannellum/README.md

-# SuperTodoApp
+# Virtual Tour using Pannellum

-This is a simple app using laravel 8.0 with API and jQuery for Gamatechno test
+This is my thesis project

 ## Getting started